-ETHOS (www.ethos-europe.eu) is a Horizon 2020 project involving researchers at Migration Mobilities Bristol and five other institutes in the Netherlands, Portugal, Austria, Hungary and Turkey.
+ETHOS – Toward an empirically informed theory of justice and fairness (www.ethos-europe.eu) is a Horizon 2020 project involving researchers at Migration Mobilities Bristol and five other institutes in the Netherlands, Portugal, Austria, Hungary and Turkey.
 The project runs from January 2017 to December 2019.

 ‘Justice’ is a word that is widely used in politics and policies in many different countries and also in the European Union itself.
 We are interested in uncovering what different people –activists, policymakers, professionals, the person on the street– mean by ‘justice’ and ‘fairness’ to better understand the possibilities of justice, and also why for some people it seems so difficult to achieve.
 The studies will inform a wide range of stakeholders (including, but not restricted to policymakers) about different understandings and experiences of justice with a view to supporting attempts to reverse inequalities and to promote justice.

 The lead partner is the University of Utrecht in the Netherlands.
-They were responsible for putting together the proposal and they co-ordinate the project as a whole.
+They were responsible for putting together the proposal and they coordinate the project as a whole as well as co-coordinating all work packages.
 In addition to the University of Bristol, the other partners are the Central European University in Hungary, University of Coimbra in Portugal, Bogadici University in Turkey and European Training and Research Centre for Human Rights and Democracy in Austria.

 Each partner is responsible for designing and co-ordinating a theme of the research.
 Bristol designs and co-ordinates various studies on ‘justice as lived experience’, focusing on issues of political representation, commodified care and welfare benefits.
 Each of our partners conducts a national case study on this topic, which we use to write a general paper (called ‘Deliverable’) discussing what the studies reveal about justice in contemporary Europe.
 We in turn contribute UK studies that other partners draw on to write their Deliverables.